 How To Protect Yourself

-The marketplace for this kind of private identity storage system is already exploding, as consumers are seeking new and better ways to protect themselves. [pullquote]For example, companies like SelfKey have already created an identity ecosystem where consumers can grant or deny access to their privately stored identity information.[/pullquote] The SelfKey platform protects user data by putting it back into the exclusive hands of the users, rather than in a database format.
+The marketplace for this kind of private identity verification system is already exploding, as consumers are seeking new and better ways to protect themselves. [pullquote]For example, companies like SelfKey have already created an identity ecosystem where consumers can grant or deny access to their privately stored identity information.[/pullquote] The SelfKey platform protects user data by putting it back into the exclusive hands of the users, rather than in a database format.

 Through a system like this, issues such as KYC/AML (know your customer/anti-money laundering) regulations, and passport verification can all be done with security confidence, but also with simplicity.
 Its little wonder that a platform of this style has already garnered substantial attention.
 The company has already released an alpha version and is honing the platform for large-scale release in a few months.